ahsodhi/investment-portfolio/README.txt

 • Enter file name that does not exist as command line argument All these scenarios are handled appropriately by the program by letting the user try again.
 Defensive programming has also been exercised as the program is able to match reasonable input variations to the appropriate menu commands, but let's the user try again otherwise.

-Possible Improvements:
-• Add functionlity that would remove any of the existing limitations of the program mentioned earlier.
-• Add a command to cancel any operation.
-For example, if user changes their mind to not sell an investment, they can input 'cancel' to cancel the operation and return to home menu.
-• Add a GUI interface for better user experience.